Ratan Tata, the former chairman of Indian conglomerate Tata Sons, dies at age 86

 Industrialist Harsh Goenka called him a “titan.”

+Mukesh Ambani, chairman and managing director of Reliance Industries, said, “It is a very sad day for India and India Inc. Ratan Tata’s passing away is a big loss, not just to the Tata Group, but to every Indian.”

+“With him gone, all we can do is to commit to emulating his example,” Anand Mahindra, chairman of the Mahindra Group, said on X.

-Tata received the Padma Bhushan, one of India’s most distinguished civilian awards, in 2000.
+Tata received the Padma Bhushan, one of India’s most distinguished civilian awards, in 2000 and ``Padma Vibhushan" in 2008,

 Tata Group is a sprawling collection of nearly 100 companies, including the country’s largest automaker, the largest private steel company and a leading outsourcing firm.
 The companies employ more than 350,000 people worldwide.
 In June 2008, Tata bought Jaguar and Land Rover from Ford for $2.3 billion.